-a.i) No Impact.
+a.i) Less Than Significant Impact.
 According to State CEQA Guidelines (Section 15064.5) and Public Resources Code (Sections 21083.1 and 21083.2), the proposed project would be considered to have a significant impact if it would cause a substantial adverse change to a unique archeological resource.

+Assembly Bill 52 (AB 52, Gatto.
+Native Americans: California Environmental Quality Act) and CEQA Public Resources Code Section 21080.31, subdivisions (b), (d)), requires a lead agency to consult with any California Native American tribe that requests consultation and is traditionally and culturally affiliated with the geographic area of a proposed project.

+California Government Code Section 65352.3 (adopted pursuant to the requirements of Senate Bill (SB) 18) requires local governments to contact, refer plans to, and consult with tribal organizations prior to making a decision to adopt or amend a general or specific plan, or to designate open space that includes Native American Cultural Places.
+The tribal organizations eligible to consult have traditional lands in a local government’s jurisdiction, and are identified, upon request, by the Native American Heritage Commission (NAHC).
+As noted in the California Office of Planning and Research’s Tribal Consultation Guidelines (2005), “the intent of SB 18 is to provide California Native American tribes an opportunity to participate in local land use decisions at an early planning stage, for the purpose of protecting, or mitigating impacts to cultural places.”

+In accordance with Government Codes Sections 65352.3 and 65342.4 and Public Resources Code Section 21080.3.1, the City of Poway, as Lead Agency, sent a letter to the Tribal Representatives notifying the tribes identified by the Native American Heritage Commission (NAHC) of the proposed project in accordance with AB 52 and SB 18.
+The City received responses from the Rincon Band of Luiseño Indians tribe, which noted they are not traditionally and culturally affiliated within the geographic area within the City of Poway’s jurisdiction.
+Responses to the AB 52 and SB 18 consultation notices were received and consultation concluded.
+Future housing projects will require AB 52 and SB 18 consultation and sacred lands file searches as applicable.

-The 2020-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from January 1, 2010 through December 31, 2020.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
-To ensure significant impacts to cultural resources do not occur, future development of residential units will be in accordance with applicable City, State and Federal standards and guidelines including General Plan policies and Municipal Code regulations.
-The City has adopted a list of Historical Sites List which is implemented through the City’s Historical Structure Ordinance (PMC 17.45).
+To ensure significant impacts to cultural resources do not occur, future development of residential units will be in accordance with applicable city, state, and federal standards and guidelines including General Plan policies and PMC regulations.
+The City has adopted a list of Historical Sites List which is implemented through the City’s Historical Structure Ordinance (PMC Chapter 17.45).
 The City’s General Plan also includes a Prehistoric and Historic Resources Element, which identifies archaeologically sensitive areas within the City.
-If a site identified in the above moderate income inventory has high or moderate probability of containing historically sensitive areas, an archaeological report may be required.
+If a site identified in the Residential Sites Inventory has a high or moderate probability of containing historically sensitive areas, an archaeological report may be required.
 Any recommended mitigation measures would be made conditions of any project approval.
-Affordable housing sites for very low, low and moderate income can be developed without this requirement, however these developments must comply with General Plan policies and the PMC.
 Adherence to such requirements will reduce potential impacts associated with cultural resources to less than a significant level.
 No mitigation measures are required.

-a.ii) See response XV.a.i.
-Above
+a.ii) See response XVIII.a.i. above.

 UTILITIES AND SERVICE SYSTEMS: